Aperiodicity Conditions in Topological $k$-Graphs: Introduction

 To this end, the idea of a graph has been generalized in a few ways including the $k$-graphs of Kumjian and Pask \cite{KP} and the topological graphs of Katsura \cite{Katsura1}.
 Most recently, the work of Yeend provides a generalization of both higher-rank graphs and topological graphs, with the unifying theory of topological $k$-graphs \cite{Yeend1}.

 An important outcome of the study of each type of graph is the relationship between the periodic paths (or lack there of) in the graph and the simplicity of the associated C$^*$-algebra.
-The first such aperiodicity condition for directed graphs appeared in \cite{KPRR}, there referred to as Condition (L), and states that every cycle of the graph must have an entry.
+The first such aperiodicity condition for directed graphs appears in \cite{KPRR}, there referred to as Condition (L), and states that every cycle of the graph must have an entry.
 This is one of the necessary conditions for simplicity and that relationship demonstrates the beauty of the subject; it is easy to look at picture of a directed graph and check if each cycle has an entry.

 The key to cycles having or not having entries is the idea of being able to ``back out of a cycle" and build an aperiodic infinite path.
-As the infinite paths play such an important role in the groupoid construction of the C$^*$-algebra, in the case of higher-rank graphs the original aperiodicity condition, called Condition (A), was stated in terms of infinite paths.
-Lewin, Robertson, and Sims have developed conditions on higher-rank graphs, which are equivalent to aperiodicity \cite{RandS, LS}, that have proven easier to work with in examples and in general proofs.
-The work of this paper gives extensions of the various aperiodicity conditions to the case of topological $k$-graphs and proves their equivalence.
+As the infinite paths play an important role in the groupoid construction of the C$^*$-algebra, in the case of higher-rank graphs the original aperiodicity condition, called Condition (A), was stated in terms of infinite paths.
+Lewin, Robertson, and Sims have developed conditions on higher-rank graphs, which are equivalent to aperiodicity \cite{LS, RandS}, that involve only finite paths.
+The work of this paper gives extensions of these aperiodicity conditions to the case of topological $k$-graphs and proves their equivalence.